Brainz Magazine Articles

 An affirmation is a statement confirming something we declare as truth.
 It’s a decision we make that confirms the way we want to experience a state of being or an event we have in mind to complete as a goal.

-When we rely on affirmations to move us toward our goals, we may be relieving ourselves of responsibilities and actions we should be taking to achieve our goals.
-If a person puts goals into place, writes affirmations relating to these intentions and reads them every day, it may not move them in the slightest way toward their goals.
+When we rely on affirmations to move us toward our goals, we may be relieving ourselves of the responsibilities and actions we should be taking to achieve our goals.
+If a person puts goals into place, writes affirmations relating to these intentions, and reads them every day, it may not move them in the slightest way toward their goals.

 I am not condemning affirmations by any means.
 I love them and have used them for almost thirty years.
 However, I don’t feel that they worked well for me most of the time because I did not know how to utilize them properly.

 If you want to achieve a specific goal, you must have a plan and you must follow through by taking action.
 Setting a goal by writing it down along with an affirmation is not enough to move you toward completion.
 It is a good start though.
-Action moves you forward, affirmations assist the momentum.
+The action moves you forward, affirmations assist the momentum.

 Affirmations by themselves are generally ineffective.
 Let’s say you create the affirmation “I am healthy and at my ideal weight of 160 pounds.”
 On the surface, it sounds good to you and makes you feel like that is where you want to be.
 Below the surface, your subconscious mind responds to your newly created affirmation with “LIAR, you are forty pounds overweight at an unhealthy 200 pounds and that is not your ideal.”